-Has it been a long homeschool year for your family (filled with many unexpected ups and downs)?
+Has it been a long, hard homeschool year for your family (filled with many unexpected ups and downs)?

 Oh, I’ve had my share of those.
 Definitely.